seanhaneberg/bitwise-examples/README.md

 - kernel or device driver development
 - developer APIs that are exposed in C
 - debugging assembly
+- security/cryptogophy

 Outside of those spaces, such as full-stack web-development, it's less likely to employ bitwise operators in production code.
-In all domains, they pop up from time to time, often as a means of tracking several options in a single number.
+In all domains, they pop up from time to time, often as a means of tracking several options in a single number (see Option Flags).

-Here are some more specific domains where bitwise operators will help you do your job.
+Here are some more specific domains where bitwise operators will be crucial to your job.

 ### Computer Architecture